NoneShen/Poly-document/new_chain/relay_chain/relay_chain_development.md

 <h1 align="center">Develop for Relay Chain</h1>

-## Development Requirements
+## Requirements

 ### 1. Make sure the side chain support Light Client Verification

 The block header must contain the following information：
-- The hash of the previous block header
+- Hash of the previous block header
 - Merkle state root hash
-- The necessary information to prove the legitimacy of the block header varies from different consensus mechanisms.
+- Necessary information to prove the legitimacy of the block header varies from different consensus mechanisms.

-> [!Note|style:flat|label:Note]
+> [!Note|style:flat|label:Notice]
-> Please get in touch with the poly team Via <a href="mailto:contact@poly.network">contact@poly.network</a> Or https://t.me/polynetworkgroup for more support if your chain doesn't support techniques like Simple Payment Verification (SPV) protocol in Bitcoin or  Light Ethereum Subprotocol (LES) in Ethereum.
+> If your chain doesn't support techniques like Simple Payment Verification (SPV) protocol in Bitcoin or Light Ethereum Subprotocol (LES) in Ethereum, please get in touch with the poly team via <a href="mailto:contact@poly.network">contact@poly.network</a> or https://t.me/polynetworkgroup for more support.

 ### 2. Understand the consensus algorithm